The Boreal Forest © Greenpeace

 How Greenpeace works to save the Boreal Forest

-- Challenging the marketplace: We expose the destructive practices of logging companies that can and should operate in an ecologically responsible manner.
-We also challenge and work with paper companies with significant purchasing power.
+- Challenging the marketplace: We expose the destructive practices of logging companies that can and should operate in a sustainable and socially responsible manner.
+We also challenge forest products customers to show leadership in supporting conservation.

-- Engaging consumers: We mobilize Canadians against companies like Resolute Forest Products that are destroying the forest.
-We provide consumers with information that will reduce their impact on the forest.
+- Engaging consumers: We mobilize and educate the public about companies, like Resolute Forest Products, that are destroying the forest.
+We provide consumers with information that will reduce the impact of their purchases on the forest.

-- Pressuring governments: We hold governments accountable to their promises to protect the forest and urge them to do much more to support a green and prosperous economy in the Boreal.
+- Pressuring governments: We hold governments accountable to their promises to protect the forest and urge them to do more to support a green economy in the Boreal that supports healthy communities and workers.

 - Collaborating with First Nations and other Indigenous communities: We recognize First Nations as decision makers in their traditional territories and believe they must be lead participants in conservation and planning.
 They have the right to free, prior and informed consent for all developments affecting their traditional territories, as per the United Nations Declaration on the Rights of Indigenous Peoples, and as required by the Forest Stewardship Council’s (FSC) certification standards.